DigitalPublishingToolkit/TODManual/md/Manual.md

 - put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder except the cover
 - the cover.jpg image belongs in the epub folder

-####MAKE SURE YOU UPLOAD ALL CHANGES TO THE REPOSITORY ON GITHUB.ORG BY CLICKING 'COMMIT TO MASTER' IN THE GITHUB DESKTOP
+####MAKE SURE YOU UPLOAD ALL CHANGES TO THE REPOSITORY ON GITHUB.ORG BY CLICKING 'COMMIT TO MASTER' AND 'SYNC' IN THE GITHUB DESKTOP
 ![](imgs/commit.png)

 #4 Make Epub